 - a.
 The Thunderbird portion of your air show, ground and flying, lasts 1 hour.
 It is imperative that no other events be scheduled during this time, and that the Thunderbird Narrator has full control of the microphone and public address system. - (1) The first portion of our show can begin with the enlistment of new recruits or the re-enlistment of base personnel.
-Following the ceremony is our precision launch and taxi for takeoff. - (2) Our takeoff is approximately 15 minutes after the Thunderbird Narrator takes control of the microphone.
-Do not confuse the beginning of our show (ground ceremony) with our takeoff time (wheels up). - (3) The actual flying portion is 30-35 minutes long depending on show type. - (4) Do not schedule acts or events during the 30 minutes after scheduled landing for autographs. - (5) Scheduled takeoff time must be more than 2 hours prior to official sunset. - (6) See Chapter 10 for FAA waiver/TFR times.
+Following the ceremony is our precision launch and taxi for takeoff. - (2) Our takeoff is approximately 20 minutes after the Thunderbird Narrator takes control of the microphone.
+Do not confuse the beginning of our show (ground ceremony) with our takeoff time (wheels up). - (3) The actual flying portion is 37 minutes long for a high show from takeoff to land (not including taxi back and shutdown), slightly shorter for a low/flat show.

+- (4) It is highly advised to provide at least 1 hr.
+30 mins of time for our performance (from takeoff (not "mic"/ground ceremony start) to end of TFR/next performance) to allow slip capability if the event of aircraft issues. - (5) Do not schedule acts or events during the 30 minutes after scheduled landing for autographs. - (6) Scheduled takeoff time must be more than 2 hours prior to official sunset. - (7) See Chapter 10 for FAA waiver/TFR times.